sexnine/NanoLimboPlugin/README.md

 The limbo is empty; there is no ability to set a schematic building since this is not necessary.
 You can send useful information via chat or boss bar.

-No plugins, no logs.
 The server is fully clear.
 It is only able to keep a lot of players while the main server is down.

 General features:
 * High performance.
 The server doesn't save or cache any useless (for limbo) data.
 * Doesn't spawn threads per player.
-Uses a fixed thread pool.
+Use a fixed thread pool.
 * Support for **BungeeCord** and **Velocity** info forwarding.
 * Support for [BungeeGuard](https://www.spigotmc.org/resources/79601/) handshake format.
 * Multiple versions support.